-Data Cleaning in Excel 101, Part 3: Combining Data from Multiple Columns
+Data Cleaning in Excel 101, Part 3: How to Combine Columns in Excel

 Having the right data in the right columns to meet specific requirements for your analysis plays a major role in the data cleaning process.
 In Parts 2, 3, and 4 of our Data Cleaning in Excel series, we’ll show you how to solve common issues by utilizing both standard and Excel’s powerful “Flash Fill” shortcut.